 Closer to the blast site, volunteers from the Lebanese Red Cross were on-standby with ambulances to transport victims but a civil defence worker said: “No one’s expected to be found alive at this point.”

 Hours later, five members of the Hamdane and four members of the Dakdouki family were found dead under the rubble.
-Several more people remain missing, while remains have been taken for DNA tasking, according to the Lebanese ministry of health.
+Several more people remain missing, and remains found at the strike site have been taken for DNA tasking, according to the Lebanese ministry of health.

 The Hizbullah-appointed public works and transportation minister Ali Hamieh visited the blast site in Dahiye on Saturday afternoon and told media present that the bombing of a residential building constituted a “war crime” and that Israel was “dragging the region into a war”.